Why Weekly Team Meetings Matter Far More Than Most Leaders Realise

 2. Scorecard Review: Making Performance Visible

 The weekly scorecard is the foundation of execution rhythm.
+Regular scorecard reviews are essential for evaluating performance and ensuring accountability.
 It allows the team to see — at a glance — whether performance is on track.
 Without it, meetings devolve into narratives rather than data-driven decisions.

 Scorecard review focuses on exceptions only: